Some links in this post may be affiliate links

 Trailing Kalanchoe grows best in bright light with at least 4-6 hours of direct sunshine per day to encourage flowering.

-Water Trailing Kalanchoe thoroughly during the growing season and allow the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water Trailing Kalanchoe thoroughly during the growing season and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.

 Cut down on watering during the cold period to maintain the soil almost dry but do not allow the soil to dry out completely.

-Make sure that the pot has a drainage hole and drain excess water from the saucer to prevent the soil from getting soggy as it can lead to root-rot.
+Make sure that the pot has a drainage hole and drain excess water from the saucer to prevent the soil from getting soggy as it can lead to rotting and death of the plant.

 To avoid shocking this tropical plant which can result in reduced growth, water the Coral Bells with tepid water (water that is at room temperature).

-Average warmth within the range of 18-280C is ideal for Trailing Kalanchoe.
-Keep it away from cold draughts to avoid sudden drops in temperature as they can cause leaf drop.
+Average warmth of 18-280C is ideal for Trailing Kalanchoe.
+Keep it away from cold drafts to avoid sudden drops in temperature as they can cause leaf drop.

-Trailing Kalanchoe has no need for high humidity.
-Average room humidity is adequate for this plant.
-Clean the leaves by wiping with a damp soft cloth to get rid of dust and discourage pest infestations.
+Trailing Kalanchoe has no need for extra humidity.
+Average room humidity of 50-55% is adequate for this plant.
+Clean the leaves by wiping with a damp soft cloth to get rid of dust and discourage pest and disease infestations.
+Make sure that there is good air circulation to prevent fungal diseases.

 The best soil for Trailing Kalanchoe should be rich in organic matter, loose and free-draining to avoid getting soggy soil.
 The soil should be loose enough to allow water to drain out fast enough.
-Cactus and Succulents Potting Mix is ideal for Coral Bells.
+Cactus and succulents potting mix is ideal for the plant.

 Trailing Kalanchoe is a short day plant.
 This means that it requires a rest period of short days for 6 weeks to hasten flower bud formation.